 To apply for the program, you should have at least 240 ECTS points (90 of which should be in subjects relevant for translation).
 This means you should have successfully completed eight semesters.
 Please bear in mind that at this advanced level in your education (Master 2), the programme is not meant to focus on developing language skills any more.
 We require exceptional skills in all your working languages.

 Every participating university provides a study programme amounting to 25 ECTS, which roughly corresponds to one semester of instruction.
 Some curriculums include optional modules that can be explored more thoroughly at the partner university.
-Advised by your university’s project coordinator (German link), you will select the universities that you want to apply to.
+Advised by your university’s project coordinator (see contact information), you will select the universities that you want to apply to.
 There is a multitude of possible combinations, which you can find out more about on the official website of the project.
 In addition to the 50 ECTS points achieved for one academic year, 10 ECTS points are awarded by a participant’s home university for completing a term paper.
 This will add up to the 60 ECTS points that are usually needed for one academic year.
 IALT students will complete a master’s thesis in accordance with the study and examination regulation criteria of their home university (preferably in conjunction with their studies) and are therefore not required to complete a term paper.
 The grade earned on the master’s thesis will be included in the METS certificate.
 The exact content of the courses, which varies somewhat from year to year, can be found on the official website of the project.
 Up to five students from one and the same university can be admitted to the programme.

 - Fill out the application.
 You can find the link to the form on the project website.